valendesigns/option-tree/readme.txt

 * Hotfix - Remove `$.browser.msie` JS error caused by function being deprecated.
 * Hotfix - Change `hover` to `mouseenter mouseleave` to stop jQuery migrate error message.
 * Hotfix - Don't allow duplicate Google Fonts in the `ot-google-fonts-css` enqueue.
+* Hotfix - Fixed an issue with the CSS and JavaScript option types not being initiating inside of tabs.

 = 2.5.1 =
 * Hotfix - Overhaul the Colorpicker Opacity option type so it saves rgba values, not arrays.